bioinformatics-polito/DEEPrior/README.md

 To implement these concepts, the tool exploits two modes: inference (to prioritize gene fusions) and retraining (to create a new deep learning model).

-DEEPrior is implemented in Python 3.7.0 with minimal additional libraries, and it is available both for CPU and GPU.
+DEEPrior is implemented in Python 3.7.0 with minimal additional libraries, and it is available both for CPU and GPU on macOS and Linux operating system.

 In the following you will find: